Moving from 'Services' to 'Profiles'

-Q) How do I account for these changes with my Clients?
+How do I account for these changes with my clients?

 This means you can either pass on that savings to your customers or keep extra profiles to allow you to grow your client base.

-A) The Priority Inbox and Streams have always functioned independently.
-The Priority Inbox has always relied upon a posting service whilst a Stream has needed its own discreet Service which is separate to posting.
+The Priority Inbox and Streams have always functioned independently.
+The Priority Inbox has always relied upon a posting service whilst a Stream has needed its own discreet Service which is separate from posting.

 To clearly indicate where you're able to monitor updates in real-time (Streams/Feeds) and where you can view and action messages you ideally need to respond to (the Priority Inbox), we’ve decided to split them up within the dashboard.

 For more information on the differences between the Priority Inbox and Streams, please see this page.